-The Association of German wind farm operators (BWO)
+The Association of German Offshore Wind Farm Operators (BWO)

 The Association of German Offshore Wind Farm Operators (BWO) is the national organisation for all businesses that develop, construct and operate offshore wind farms in Germany.
 This allows us to combine forces to achieve a successful energy turnaround in Germany and Europe.
 Founded in early 2015 as AGOW (offshore wind working group), BWO currently has 18 members.
 By the end of 2018, our members in Germany had 1,305 wind turbines with an installed power of around 6,382 MW connected to the grid.
 In 2018, wind farms in German waters produced a total of 18.8 terawatts of electricity, with constantly decreasing costs.